jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (a) the tax agent is unable to furnish the return of income on or before the date set by subsection (1); or (b) it would be unreasonable, having regard to the circumstances of the tax agent preparing the return, to require the return to be furnished on or before the date set by subsection (1).
 (4A) If a tax agent has not furnished for a tax year the required number of tax returns by the dates specified by the Commissioner, the Commissioner may:
-  (a) refuse to grant an extension of time under subsection (4) for furnishing one or more tax returns that are linked to the tax agent; and
+  (a) refuse to grant an extension of time under subsection (4) for furnishing 1 or more tax returns that are linked to the tax agent; and
   (b) cancel any existing extension of time arrangement granted under subsection (4) for the tax years for which the tax agent has not furnished the required number of tax returns by the dates specified by the Commissioner; and
-  (c) cancel any existing extension of time arrangement granted under subsection (4) for one or more returns, but not necessarily all returns, for the tax years for which the tax agent has not furnished the required number of tax returns by the dates specified by the Commissioner.
+  (c) cancel any existing extension of time arrangement granted under subsection (4) for 1 or more returns, but not necessarily all returns, for the tax years for which the tax agent has not furnished the required number of tax returns by the dates specified by the Commissioner.
 (4B) If the Commissioner extends under subsection (4) the time for a person listed as a tax agent to furnish a return of income for a taxpayer and the person ceases to be a tax agent before the extension of time would have expired, the Commissioner must extend the taxpayer's time for furnishing the return to a date of 31 March on or after the date that would have applied if the person had continued to be a tax agent.
 (5) For the purposes of subsections (3) and (4),—
   (a) where the return required to be furnished by any taxpayer is a return for a year ending on 31 March, the time for furnishing that return shall not be extended or further extended to a time later than the 31 March that immediately succeeds that 31 March: